 A scholarship is gift assistance that does not have to be repaid.
 Scholarships are awarded based on a student's academic achievement, athletic ability, field of study, special talents, etc.

 Notify the OSFA of All Scholarships

-If you receive a scholarship or any financial assistance that is not listed on your Electronic Award Letter, federal regulations require that you report it to the OSFA.
-You can report all scholarships (including prizes and awards) to the OSFA as soon as you receive your financial aid award letter.
-The OSFA will then recalculate your aid eligibility.
-If you have remaining unmet need or have not exceeded your cost of attendance (COA), your other awards may not be affected.
-However, once federal need or COA is met, outside assistance will result in the reduction of Federal Work Study and/or student loans.
-In very rare cases, other grants and scholarships may need to be reduced to remain compliant with federal regulations.
-Please be aware that if the OSFA is notified of outside financial assistance after you have already received a refund, you will be 100% responsible to repay any portion of the refund for which you are not entitled.
+Students must report outside scholarships so the OSFA can recalculate aid eligibility.
+If students have remaining unmet need or have not exceeded their cost of attendance (COA), other awards will not be affected.
+Once federal need or COA is met, outside assistance may result in the reduction of Federal Work Study, student loans, or other grants and scholarships to remain compliant with federal regulations.
+If the OSFA is notified that a student will receive outside assistance after receiving a refund, they will be 100% responsible for repaying any refund adjustment.

 [ Top ]

 Copyright © 2016 The Board of Trustees of the University of Illinois